DiscipleA/Media_Player/README.md

 ```
 - Enter player of your chose from the menu.
 .

 📌 Example Output

-Shape: Circle Area: 78.54 Perimeter: 31.42

-hoose what media player you want to test below?
+Choose what media player you want to test below?

 [1] AudioPlayer

 [2] VideoPlayer

 [3] StreamingPlayer

 Type your choice (1, 2, or 3):

 2

 VideoPlayer PLAYING song titled: Mission Impossible

 VideoPlayer PAUSED song titled: Mission Impossible

 VideoPlayer STOPPED song titled: Mission Impossible

 📹 Demo